For credit: $150 per credit hour

 This social work course will explore concepts related to migration and borderlands in the Americas.
 It will include an overview of history and theories related to human mobility and xenophobia, an understanding of policies and programs that contribute to migrant well-being, and narratives for building empathy and compassion toward migrant experiences.

-- BRL 323 OT Studies: Women in the Hebrew Bible; Karen Robu, M.Div., instructor (GE-Bible and Religion)
+5. BRL 323 Old Testament Studies: Women in the Hebrew Bible; Karen Robu, M.Div., instructor (GE-Bible and Religion)

 This course will examine the stories of women in the Hebrew Bible.
 It will compare traditional, feminist, and womanist interpretations of these stories and challenge students to examine what effects the various interpretations have on the lives of women.